 Annually the Association of the Bar of the City of New York sponsors a National Moot Court competition in appellate advocacy for selected students from all American law schools.
 The School of Law regularly participates in this competition.
 The School of Law also participates in the annual interscholastic moot court competition sponsored by the Law Student Division of the American Bar Association.
-The finals of this competition are held in conjunction with the annual meeting of the American Bar Association.
+The finals of this competition are held in conjunction with the annual meeting of the ABA.
 Both the New York City Bar and the Law School Division moot court competitions focus on questions of public law.

 The Moot Court teams for the 1979-80 academic year were particularly successful and finished first and second in the regional round of the Law Student Division sponsored competition.
-Thus the School of Law will be one of the very few law schools sending two teams to the finals scheduled for August, 1980.
+The two teams placed second and ninth among the teams representing 21 law schools in the finals held in San Francisco in August, 1980.
+The second place team lost the national championship by the slimmest of margins after a deadlock with the first place team was resolved on a point basis.